sargentJE/myaccess-email-campaign/myaccess-launch-campaign/04-webinar-plan.md

 ## Agenda

 **1. Welcome (5 mins)**
 Who we are.
 Why we're doing this.
-Charity context.
+Charity context (150+ years supporting people with sight loss).

 **2. The reality check (10 mins)**
 One or two anonymised examples of "compliant but unusable" journeys.
 Clips or annotated screenshots of what disabled users actually experienced.

+Key stat: Automated scans miss over 70% of real-world barriers.

 Use: `LooksVsReality.png`, `FormLabels.png`, `VisibleFocus.png`